Everything You Need To Know

-- For disabled visitors who attend meetings or wish to join our (PPG) Patient Participation Group a lift is available at The Galleries and South Hylton sites, Pennywell and Barmston are both on the ground floor.
+- For disabled visitors who attend meetings or wish to join our (PPG) Patient Participation Group a lift is available at The Galleries, South Hylton and New Silksworth sites, Pennywell and Barmston are both on the ground floor.

 Request Test Results & Sick Notes

 Our test results line is open between 4-5pm daily.
 Please allow 5 working days for your test results to be reviewed and reported by our clinical staff.

 Other test such as X rays or Ultrasound scans can take longer for results to be returned to the Practice.